sneha-meshram/spring-boot-track/README.md

 12. Swap in-memory H2 database with MySQL.
 13. Create two additional properties file application-dev.properties that contains configuration for H2 and application-prod.properties that contains configurations for MySQL.

+14. Added test cases for controller,repository and service